 Vision Statement

 You have used some or all of the six tools to generate dozens of ideas, which will be very useful as you decide the best ones to use moving forward.
-Before doing this, however, you need to craft your vision statement.
+Before doing this, however, you need to construct your vision statement.
 The vision statement is a “guidepost showing the way.”
 It doesn’t have to be lengthy or particularly descriptive.
 Recall Henry Mintzberg’s advice, “vision – expressed even in imagery, or metaphorically – may prove a greater incentive to action than a plan that is formally detailed, simply because it may be more attractive and less constraining.”

 Sustainable strategy splits the vision into three elements: